OpenLHS/Distrib_analysis/Horizontally_distributed_analysis/cox_regression/Cox_model/README.md

 ### Generic code

 The files in this folder can be used to execute a horizontally distributed cox regression analysis.
-Assuming a data structure similar to the data nodes `.csv` files in the example folder, this code can be used to execute a data node operation or a coordination node operation for a Cox model.
+Assuming a data structure similar to the data nodes `.csv` files in the example folder, this code can be used to execute a data node operation or a coordination node operation for a horizontally distributed Cox model.

 ## Data requirements